cmahnke/observer-hugo/README.md

 * `copyrightYears` - String - Sets the copyright years in the footer
 * `logo` - String - Link to the logo in the header
 * `linkTumblr` - Boolean - Include a link to Tumbler if the parameter `tumblr_url` is set in the front matter
 * `hideTitle` - Boolean - Hide titles in posts and list view.
+* `widePosts` - Boolean - Display posts wide

 ## Page (front matter)